ncachanosky/populism-index/readme.md

 ## Sources

-The folling tables includes the source of each component used in the index and its oroginal databse `code`.
+The folling tables includes the source of each component used in the index and its original databse `code name`.

 | Variable                      | Source         | Variable code  |
 | ----------------------------- | -------------  | -------------- |